amperity/amperity-docs/shared/terms.rst

 .. term-edn-start

-|ext_extensible_data_notation|, is a data format that is similar to JSON in structure and presentation and is used by Clojure to represent programs.
+`Extensible Data Notation (EDN) <https://github.com/edn-format/edn>`__ |ext_link|, is a data format that is similar to JSON in structure and presentation and is used by Clojure to represent programs.

 .. term-edn-end